Performance Management Techniques

 - Hold team members accountable for production

-These techniques are an important tool for companies for several reasons.
+These techniques are important tools for companies for several reasons.
 They allow upper management to maximize the results of team members, which in turn leads to a more efficient company overall.
 The following section contains several more reasons why these techniques are so vital to an organization.

 Why Are Performance Management Techniques so Important?